FELIXGAO0315/Polytope_Conjecture_Prover/README.md

 `enumerate_ce_candidates` p-vectors under pinned bounds) — and is dropped when it matches an ALIVE conjecture (unsolved + proved) or an earlier candidate in the batch.
-Refuted entries are deliberately not compared: their duplicates die in Stage 0 for one witness replay, and ~190 extra signatures would dominate the filter's cost.
-Conservative by design: parse failure, empty candidate set, or truncation at the 400 cap exempts the candidate (two tight bounds must not merge on the empty set).
+Refuted entries are deliberately not compared: their duplicates die in Stage 0 for one witness replay, and 204 extra witness-verified refutation signatures would dominate the filter's cost.
+Conservative by design:
+parse failure, empty candidate set, or truncation at the 400 cap exempts the candidate (two tight bounds must not merge on the empty set).